MicrosoftDocs/azure-docs-powershell.pt-BR/azps-3.8.0/Az.Sql/New-AzSqlSyncMember.md

 ```

 ### -MemberServerName
-O nome do SQL Server do Azure do banco de dados membro.
+O Nome do SQL Server do Azure do banco de dados do membro.

 ```yaml
 Type: System.String